Australia watchdog warns large fines the norm after Volkswagen case

-SYDNEY (Reuters) - The head of Australia’s competition regulator on Friday said a record fine of A$125 million ($86 million) imposed on Volkswagen AG (VOWG_p.DE) was just a taste of what companies could expect in the future.
+SYDNEY, Dec 20 (Reuters) - The head of Australia’s competition regulator on Friday said a record fine of A$125 million ($86 million) imposed on Volkswagen AG was just a taste of what companies could expect in the future.

 Australian Competition and Consumer Commission (ACCC) Chair Rod Sims told reporters the agency would be using its new expanded powers to punish illegal activity with the largest fines possible.